rust-lang/rust-forge/src/governance/council.md

 The launching pad also serves as a default home for subteams of a team that's removed or reorganized away, if that removal or reorganization does not explicitly place those subteams somewhere else in the organization.

 The Council must review subteam membership in the "launching pad" every 6 months to ensure that proper progress is being made on finding all subteams new parent teams.
 As with other top-level teams, the "launching pad" team can be retired (and have its representation within the Council removed) if the Council finds it to be no longer necessary.
 The process for retiring the "launching pad" team is the same as with other top-level teams.
-Alternatively, the Council is free to give the "launching pad" team its own purview, but doing so is out of scope for this RFC.
+Alternatively, the Council is free to give the "launching pad" team its own purview.

 ### Removing top-level teams